 How these homemade biscuits got the name Kenyan Style Biscuits or Kenyan Biscuits, I have no idea.
 The only thing I know is that most Asian homes in East Africa in the 50s to 70s era made them.
 Most common flavour was from the cardamom powder but some made ginger flavored ones.
 For me it was when the women of our family spent time together, doing their share in baking these biscuits.
 Basically flour, sugar, butter, milk and leavening agents are used to make these super delicious biscuits.

 When I was growing up, the only biscuits that most Gujarati families in Kenya made were the rolled biscuits.
 Its only when numerous recipe books started coming out into the market that I tried my hands at other types of biscuits or cookies.

 I remember, my mum would make these biscuits on a Saturday so that I could help her to bake them.
 Perhaps thats where my passion for baking began.
 When my eldest cousin got married, my sister in law Chandrabhabhi would make the dough for the biscuits while my aunt (kaki) and I would roll and them.
 Bhabhi would comfortably sit on the floor and cream the butter and sugar with her hands till the mixture would becomes white and fluffy.
 And it was never a small batch of dough.
 Usually 3-4kg flour was used.
 Back then we didn’t have any fancy machines to help us.
 And let me tell you, we were a big joint family and that meant baking loads of biscuits.

 Fast Forward to Now

 Baking these biscuits on my own is time consuming.
 However, they are simply the yummiest so I do try and bake them for occasions.
-I usually bake them to gift them during Diwali or for birthdays.
+I usually bake them to gift during Diwali, for birthdays or Christmas.
 My favorite are the ginger ones while hubby loves the cardamom ones.

 Biscuits or Cookies?